 Carbon Monoxide Poisoning

 Like carbon dioxide, you want to avoid taking in too much carbon monoxide.
 When too much of this gas is present indoors, carbon monoxide poisoning occurs.
 This is much worse than what excessive carbon dioxide is capable of.
 While the human side effects of excessive carbon dioxide can be alleviated, carbon monoxide poisoning can easily lead to chronic complications, with heavy emphasis on the word chronic.
-Brain damage and heart failure is an especially common side effect, and because these side effects will end up chronic, the damage can stay permanent and get worse overtime, even when you’ve cleared yourself from excessive amounts of CO.
+Brain damage and heart failure is an especially common side effect.
+Because these side effects will end up chronic, the damage can stay permanent and typically will get worse overtime, even when you’ve cleared yourself from excessive amounts of CO.

 Tissue hypoxia is even common.
 As the gas starts displacing oxygen, it starts attacking your hemoglobin.
-This becomes a problem for the body carrying oxygen in the blood.
-It damages your lungs.
-This makes it difficult to consistently release oxygen.
-It can color your fingertips slightly blue and hurt your breathing rhythm.
+This becomes a problem for your body carrying oxygen in the blood.
+It damages your lungs, hurts your breathing rhythm, and makes it difficult to consistently release oxygen.
+It's also capable of coloring your fingertips slightly blue.